BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes.
+- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes or if the key is invalid.

 #### HostSeckeyError Exception